grame-cncm/faustdoc/src/manual/compiler.md

 When using a single instance, calling `init` is the simplest way to do "what is needed."
 When using several instances, all of them can be initialized using `instanceInit`, with a single call to `classInit` to initialize the static shared state.

+The `compute`  method takes the number of frames to process, and `inputs` and `outputs` buffers as interleaved arrays.

+By default the generated code process `float` type samples.
+This can be changed using the `-double` option (or even `-quad` in some backends).
+The `FAUSTFLOAT` type used in the `compute` method is defined in architecture files, and can be `float` or `double`, depending of the audio driver layer.
+Sample adaptation may have to be used between the DSP sample type and the audio driver sample type.

 ## Controlling Code Generation

 Several options of the Faust compiler allow to control the generated C++ code.
 By default computation is done sample by sample in a single loop.
 But the compiler can also generate *vector* and *parallel* code.